-- 1. The development of the Khoemana Wind Energy Facility (WEF) and associated infrastructure in the Northern Cape Province is approved as per the geographic coordinates cited in the table above. - 2.
-The Optimised Layout Map included in 27 Appendix I of the final EIAR dated March 2024, is hereby approved, subject to the conditions below. - 3.
+- 1. The development of the Gorachouqua II Wind Energy Facility (WEF) and associated infrastructure, Northern Cape Province is approved as per the geographic coordinates cited in the table above. - 2.
+The Optimised Layout Map (26 WTGs) for Gorachouqua II, as indicated on 27 Appendix I of the final EIAR dated March 2024 is approved and it must be implemented throughout the project life span. - 3.
 Authorisation of the activity is subject to the conditions contained in this Environmental Authorisation, which form part of the Environmental Authorisation and are binding on the holder of the authorisation. - 4.
 The holder of the authorisation is responsible for ensuring compliance with the conditions contained in this Environmental Authorisation.
 This includes any person acting on the holder's behalf, including but not limited to, an agent, servant, contractor, sub-contractor, employee, consultant or person rendering a service to the holder of the authorisation. - 5.
 The activities authorised must only be conducted at the property as described above. - 6.
 Any changes to, or deviations from, the project description set out in this Environmental Authorisation must be approved, in writing, by the Department before such changes or deviations may be effected.
-In assessing whether to grant such approval or not, the Department may request such information as it deems necessary to evaluate the significance and impacts of such changes or deviations and it may be necessary for the holder of the authorisation to apply for further Environmental Authorisation in terms of the regulations. - 7.
-The holder of an Environmental Authorisation must apply for an amendment of the Environmental Authorisation with the Competent Authority for any alienation, transfer or change of ownership rights in the property on which the activity is to take place. - 8.
-This activity must commence within a period of ten (10) years from the date of issue of this Environmental Authorisation.
+In assessing whether to grant such approval or not, the Department may request such information as it deems necessary to evaluate the significance and impacts of such changes or deviations and it may be necessary for the holder of the authorisation to apply for further Environmental Authorisation in terms of the regulations. - The holder of an Environmental Authorisation must apply for an amendment of the Environmental Authorisation with the Competent Authority for any alienation, transfer or change of ownership rights in the property on which the activity is to take place.

+- 8. This activity must commence within a period of ten (10) years from the date of issue of this Environmental Authorisation.
 If commencement of the activity does not occur within that period, the authorisation lapses and a new application for Environmental Authorisation must be made in order for the activity to be undertaken. - 9.
 Construction must be completed within ten (10) years of the commencement of the activity on site. - Commencement with one activity listed in terms of this Environmental Authorisation constitutes commencement of all authorised activities.